dustinfarris/ember-django-adapter/README.md

 Goals
 -----

-* Ability to support Django REST Framework APIs without modifications to the default configuration of Django REST Framework.
+* Support applications built with Django REST Framework and Ember.js by offering easy-to-use addons, and providing documentation and guidance.

-* Ensure as much as possible that the documentation on emberjs.com about adapters and serializers is accurate and relevant when using the Django REST adapter and serializer.
-Deviations from the emberjs.com documentation should be documented clearly.
+* Ensure as much as possible that the Ember.js and Django REST Framework documentation is up-to-date and accurate as it pertains to their combined usage.

-* Optionally enable some features from Django REST Framework which would require users to setup or configure their APIs in a specific manner.
-An example of this is retrieving hasMany records using query params as configured with Django REST Framework and django-filter.
+* Promote the adoption of Ember.js and Django REST Framework and actively take part in their respective communities.